 But first, here’s a reminder of the essentials of female posing…

-When photographing women, regardless of whether they’re sitting, standing or lying down, there are 7 golden rules for posing women in photoshoots.
+There are 7 golden rules for posing women in photoshoots when photographing women, regardless of whether they’re sitting, standing or lying down.
 They’re not actual posing rules, just really, really good female posing tips to memorize and use!

 - The closer something is to camera the bigger it appears